 03 of 10

-It's an annual freeze fest when the Gaylord Texan Resort & Convention Center presents hand-carved ice creations inspired by "'Twas the Night Before Christmas."
-This walk-through attraction in Grapevine features two million pounds of ice sculptures and five two-story-tall ice slides.
-There's also a full nativity scene made from ice.
+It's an annual freeze fest when the Gaylord Texan Resort & Convention Center presents hand-carved ice creations inspired by "Rudolph the Red-Nosed Reindeer."
+This walk-through attraction in Grapevine features two million pounds of ice sculptures and five two-story-tall ice slides as well as a full nativity scene made from sculpted ice.
+You can visit ICE! at the Gaylord Texan Resort from November 9, 2018, to January 1 of next year.

 04 of 10

 The Home Festival began in 1976 when the Lakewood Early Childhood PTA staged a tour showcasing five distinctive and historic neighborhood homes as a fundraiser to purchase playground equipment for kindergarten children.
-It features a gala fundraiser and an intimate Saturday evening candlelight tour.
+Since then, this annual event has expanded tremendously and now features a gala fundraiser and an intimate Saturday evening candlelight tour.
 Proceeds go to Lakewood Elementary, J.L.
-Long Middle School, and Woodrow Wilson High School.Continue to 5 of 10 below.
+Long Middle School, and Woodrow Wilson High School, and events will take place from November 9 to 11, 2018.Continue to 5 of 10 below.

 05 of 10